Your Guide to Microdosing Cannabis

 The Beauty of Blended Cannabis Products for Microdosing

 Koan’s CALM cordial is an excellent example of how the entourage effect works.
 The active ingredients are 1 mg of THC and 15 mg of CBD as well as selective terpenes.
-The mix offers a designed anxiolytic experience.
+The ratio offers a designed anxiolytic experience.
 The microdose of THC combined with terpenes helps enhance the anti-anxiety effects experienced when you use CBD.
 As the name implies, CALM is a product designed to relax the mind and body in situations where anxiety, nerves, or paranoia may overwhelm the person.

 How you take a microdose is a critical consideration when it comes to effect time.
 Edibles can take up to two full hours or longer to produce their full effect.
 Be sure to wait for the time specified by the product before taking more.
 One way people may accidentally take a psychoactive dose of THC is by taking more edibles before the first ingestion has fully digested.
 What are the rules?
 Go slow and be patient.
 Whether you are talking about cannabis, alcohol, or medications, all these substances have a peak and wave existence.
 Many factors influence both these variables, so it may be more beneficial to avoid certain delivery methods that don’t offer a high level of control and predictability when it comes to onset time and duration of effect.